Donna Heggie, Volunteer President

-Richard is responsible for the daily operation of Orphans of the Storm.
+Rick is responsible for the daily operation of Orphans of the Storm.
 Growing up surrounded by animals and animal lovers, he fell into rescue work by accident, as so many do.
-He began volunteering during his time at University in England and went on to work full time at one of the UK's largest animal shelters.
-Over the next 10 years he excelled in multiple positions, including animal adoption specialist, social media management, event coordination, fundraising and on-site management.
+He began volunteering during his time at University in England and went on to work full time at one of the UK’s largest animal shelters.
+Over the next 12 years, he excelled in multiple positions, including shelter management, animal adoption specialist, social media management, event coordination, development, and fundraising.

 Pam Fradin fills the very important role of Administrative Assistant/ Special Events Coordinator.
 Her 26 years of experience with Orphans of the Storm has enabled her to acquire the skill of multitasking as she coordinates the various activities in our busy shelter, while working closely with the Administrator and the Management Team.